-- Provide enhanced disclosures about: - Compositions of net assets with donor restrictions and how the restrictions affect the use of resources; - Qualitative information about how an NFP manages its liquid resources; - Qualitative information about the availability of financial assets; - Expenses in both their natural and functional classes; - o Description of cost allocation methods; and - Report investment return net of external and direct internal investment expenses without disclosure of the netted expenses.
+- Present net assets in two classes instead of three net assets with donor restrictions and net assets without donor restrictions. - Continue to present the statement of cash flows using either direct or indirect methods, but no longer require the presentation of the indirect method (reconciliation) if using the direct method. - Provide enhanced disclosures about: - Compositions of net assets with donor restrictions and how the restrictions affect the use of resources; - Qualitative information about how an NFP manages its liquid resources; - o Qualitative information about the availability of financial assets; - Expenses in both their natural and functional classes; - o Description of cost allocation methods; and - Report investment return net of external and direct internal investment expenses without disclosure of the netted expenses.